photo_2023-03-29_22-40-01 (2).jpg

 The Chaar is a native spotted horse, forged by the land, the climate, and the people who rode alongside it for generations.
 No breeding programme created it.
 No registry invented it.
 It simply survived, until it almost didn't.

-Today, more than 70 Chaar horses live across Kyrgyzstan, with new foals arriving each season.
+Today, more than 70 Chaar horses lives at Chaar ranch, with new foals arriving each season.
 A lineage that nearly vanished is being rebuilt, one horse at a time.

 Learn more about the Chaar Breed >